-2023-24 OCPM Vendor Handbook
+2024-2025 Vendor Handbook

-To help you become a part of this market experience, this packet contains:
+To help you become a part of this market experience, this handbook contains:

-- Market Rules, Regulations and Policies - Listing of all permits/licenses/certificates required for Farmers' Market vendors - Additional information Please read all information carefully & if you have any questions, please email us at info@oneidacountymarket.com
+- Market Rules, Regulations and Policies - Listing of all permits/licenses/certificates required for Farmers' Market vendors - Additional information, policies and procedures Please read all information carefully.
+If you have any questions, please email us at info@oneidacountymarket.com.

-Contact Beth Irons, Market Manager (phone: 315-798-3639 or 315-736-3394, ext.
+Contact Beth Irons, Market Manager (phone: 315-736-3394, ext.
 103; email: info@oneidacountymarket.com OR egi3@cornell.edu) with any questions or concerns you may have about participation in the Oneida County Public Market.